Metal detecting is a fun, rewarding hobby. Why not start out right with one of the best metal detectors for beginners? Here are my recommendations.

 - For the coil, however, almost all detectors come with waterproof search coils for shallow water searching.
 That’s a good thing to have.

-From that, only a few recommendations bubble easily to the top.
+To me, only a few recommendations easily bubble to the top.
 I’ll go over these models and then present the leader of the pack in my opinion.
 Armed with this information, you should be able to find the one that’s right for you.
 Here’s a summary:

 |Product (and Amazon Link)||Price Range*||Notes – Current as of writing, over time these may vary, check the product links for current information.|